1fish2/BBQTimer/README.md

   BBQ Timer to the rightmost position; afterwards, move the Digital Clock there.

 ## Known Issues
+* The Android L preview emulator's Sans font used for the timer has different widths for "3", "5", and "6" vs. the other digits.
+This makes the ticking chronometer a little jerky.
 * Due to [Android OS bug 2880](https://code.google.com/p/android/issues/detail?id=2880), if the clock gets set backwards, the widget's date display might not update until the clock catches up to what was going to be the next day.